HarbourMasters/Shipwright/README.md

 This packaging process can take up to **5 minutes**.

 Close the OTRGui when the `Done!` message appears.
-If you get another message, then you might have selected a wrong ROM.
+If you get another message, then you might have selected the wrong rom.
 Make sure to use a rom consistent with the above checksum.

 If you still cannot get the tool to work, join our [Discord Server](https://discord.com/invite/BtBmd55HVH) and ask for help in the `#support` text channel.
 Keep-in-mind that we do not condone piracy in any way.